-Semester Semes ter One Semester Two

-Term Term 1 Term 2 Term 3 Term 4

-Assessment Weighted Weighted Preliminary National "N"

-Assessment Assessment Examinations or "O" level

-Weighting 100% 100% 100% Exams
+Semester Semester One mester Semester One Semester Two er Two Term Term 1 Term 2 Term 3 Term 4 Assessment Weighted Weighted Preliminary National "N" Assessment Assessment Examinations or "O" level Weighting 100% 100% 100% Exams

 In order for assessments to be a true reflection of a student's academic performance, a student should not discuss WA questions with his/ her friends.
 A student should understand the value of upholding the integrity of a paper, not allowing others and himself/ herself to be advantaged or disadvantaged.